 To be informed when the data is collected.
 When the personal data are obtained from the interested parties themselves, at the time they are provided they receive clear information on the purposes for which they will be processed, who will be responsible for processing them, and the main aspects derived from this handling.

 To access them.
-This right includes the right to know which personal data are being processed, for what purpose they are being processed, who else they will be communicated to (where applicable) and the right to obtain a copy or to know how long the data will be kept for.
+A very extensive right that includes that of knowing the personal data that are subject to processing, the purpose for their processing, their communications to other persons (where applicable) and the right to obtain a copy or know how long the data will be kept for.

 To request the rectification of the data.
 This is the right to rectify any inaccurate data that is being processed by us.

 To ask for the data to be removed.
 In certain circumstances, interested parties have the right to ask for the data to be removed when, among other reasons, they are not needed for the purpose for which they were collected and which justified their processing.

 To ask for the restriction on processing.
 Also, in certain circumstances the right to ask for the restriction on processing the data is recognised.
 In this case the data will stop being processed and only kept for exercising or defending claims, in accordance with the General Data Protection Regulations.

 Portability.
 The person concerned is entitled to request the Data Controller processing personal data by automated means to given them their own personal data in a structured, common-use, mechanically readable and interoperable format or to transfer the data that way to another Data Controller.
 This right is recognised where the person concerned has provided their personal data giving their consent or where the processing is necessary for the performance of a contract.
 It does not have to apply where the treatment has a legal basis other than that of consent or contract, such as the exercise of public duties, to meet a legal obligation, satisfy a mission carried out in the public interest or in the exercise of public powers conferred on the Data Controller.